alex-huba/vedis/backend/api_documentation.md

   - `name` (string): Minimum length 2, no spaces or special characters allowed.
   - `email` (string): Must be a valid email and not already registered.
   - `password` (string): Minimum 8 characters, with at least one letter, one number, and one special character.
-  - `phone` (string): Must be a valid phone number in international format.
+  - `phoneNumber` (string): Must be a valid phone number in international format.
 - **Response**: Success message or validation errors.

 ## POST /auth/login